ABRG-Models/morphologica/docs/ref/coremaths/vec.md

 ## Comparison operators

 The default comparison in `std::array` is a **lexicographic comparison**.
 This means that if the first element in a first `array` is less than the first element in a second `array`, then the first `array` is less than the second `array` regardless of the values in the remaining elements.
 This is not useful when the array is interpreted as a mathematical vector.
 In this case, an appropriate comparison is probably **vector magnitude comparison** (i.e comparing their lengths).
-Another useful comparison is **elementwise comparison** where one vector may be considered to be less than another if *all* of its elements are less than the others.
+Another useful comparison is **elementwise comparison** where one vector may be considered to be less than another if *each* of its elements is less than the corresonding other element.
+That is to say `v1` < `v2` if `v1[i]` < `v2[i]` for all `i`.
 Both vector magnitude and elementwise comparison can be applied to a `morph::vec` and a scalar.

 In `morph::vec` I've implemented the following comparisons.
-Note that the default is no longer lexicographic comparison and that some comparisions could still be implemented.
+Note that the default is not lexicographic comparison and that some comparisions could still be implemented.

 | Comparison (`vec v1` with `vec v2`)   | Lexicographic      | Vector magnitude  | Elementwise |
 | --- | --- | --- | --- |